Matthbo/GrandeOmega-Docker/readme.txt

-1st time commands (execute this if you haven't ever done this):
-- xhost +local:docker

 Setup:
 - Download the mac version from natschool/cumlaude
 - Extract everything from the zip except for node_modules(!) in the GrandeOmega directory